-Orchestra members have been notified—in July— that December concert music is already available.
+Orchestra members were notified in July 2014 that December concert music was already available.
 Music director Lara Webber explained that, “Thanks to the extraordinary generosity of the Kasameyer family, and the music library fund they have created, [our librarian] has already purchased

 musical materials for most of the repertoire we will perform this season.
 Wow!”

-Ann Kasameyer reports that her daughter Karen said when told about this, “Dad would have been so pleased with this donation.”
+Ann Kasameyer reported that her daughter Karen said when told about this, “Dad would have been so pleased with this donation.”